 Wall Stud Location and Load Capacity

-Your TV's weight matters.
-A 55-inch modern LED is typically 45 to 55 pounds.
-A 75-inch can hit 80 pounds or more.
-That weight has to be supported by studs in your wall — the vertical framing members behind the drywall.
-Studs are usually spaced 16 inches apart, sometimes 24 inches in older homes.
-You need at least two studs for any TV mount worth using.
-I use a stud finder before every single job.
-The cheap ones from the dollar store?
-Skip those.
-A decent digital stud finder costs thirty bucks and actually works.
+Your TV has weight.
+A 55-inch LED runs 45 to 55 pounds.
+A 75-inch hits 80 pounds or more.
+That weight sits on studs the vertical wood behind your drywall.
+Studs space 16 inches apart normally, sometimes 24 in older homes.
+You need at least two studs holding any bracket.
+I use a real stud finder on every job.
+The dollar-store ones don't work.
+A decent digital one costs thirty bucks and actually does the job.

 Mount Type Selection

-There are three main bracket types: fixed (mount sits flat against the wall), tilting (can angle down), and full-motion (articulating arms that swing).
-Fixed mounts are cheapest and strongest.
-Full-motion arms look better when your TV isn't in use and let you adjust viewing angles, but they cost more and require slightly more wall prep.
-Most people choose tilting mounts — good balance of function and price.
-Choose based on your actual needs, not what the salesperson at the electronics store pushes.
+Three options exist: fixed (flat against wall), tilting (angles down), and full-motion (arms swing out).
+Fixed costs least and holds strongest.
+Full-motion arms look better when the TV's off and let you adjust angles, but they cost more and take more wall prep.
+Most people pick tilting good function, reasonable price.
+Choose what you actually need, not what the store pushes.

 Cable Management

-Cables hanging loose look terrible and create a fire hazard if they brush against heat sources.
-Running cables inside the wall (called in-wall routing) looks professional but costs more time.
-Surface-mounted raceways are cheaper and faster.
-Either way, plan for HDMI, power, and possibly ethernet or antenna cables.
-Don't discover halfway through the install that you need three more cable runs.
+Loose cables look bad and create fire risk if they touch heat sources.
+Running cables inside the wall looks professional but costs more time.
+Surface raceways are cheaper and faster.
+Plan for HDMI, power, and maybe ethernet or antenna.
+Don't get halfway through and realize you need three more runs.

 Height and Viewing Distance

-The center of your TV should sit at eye level when you're sitting on the couch.
+The TV center should hit eye level when you sit on the couch.
 For most living rooms, that's 55 to 65 inches from the floor.
-Measure twice before drilling once.
-If your family is sitting on a low sectional, adjust accordingly.
-Watching a TV that's mounted too high causes neck strain — you'll know after about two weeks of it.
+Measure before you drill.
+If your family uses a low sectional, adjust accordingly.
+A TV mounted too high causes neck strain after two weeks.

 Common Issues We See in Apache Junction Homes

-The previous handyman only used drywall anchors.
-We find jobs where someone mounted a 65-inch TV on drywall anchors alone.
-Those anchors hold maybe 25 pounds rated weight.
-It's a lawsuit waiting to happen.
-We take those down, locate the studs, and do it properly with lag bolts.
+The old handyman used only drywall anchors.
+We find 65-inch TVs on anchors alone.
+Those hold maybe 25 pounds.
+It's a lawsuit waiting.
+We remove those, find the studs, and use lag bolts.

-Cable routing was never planned.
-Cables are looped and stapled haphazardly across the back of the TV.
+Nobody planned cable routing.
+Cables loop and staple across the TV back haphazardly.
 A cord gets pinched.
 Your picture cuts out.
-You're calling the TV manufacturer thinking it's defective when really it's just a kinked cable.
+You call the TV maker thinking it's broken when it's just a kinked cable.

-The TV is mounted too high.
-People think filling the wall with the screen looks impressive.
-Turns out it's uncomfortable after the first month.
-We've re-mounted TVs that were installed wrong the first time.
+The TV is too high.
+Filling the wall looks impressive until you live with neck strain for a month.
+We've re-mounted TVs that were wrong the first time.

-Wrong bracket hardware for the stud type.
-We showed up to one job and the previous installer had used regular wood screws on metal studs.
+Wrong hardware for the stud type.
+One job had regular wood screws on metal studs.
 Metal studs need self-tapping sheet metal screws or bolts with lock washers.
-Those screws just spun in the metal without holding anything.
+Those wood screws just spun without holding anything.

 How The Toolbox Pro Handles TV Wall Mount Installation

-First, we walk through the space with you.
-We look at the wall, ask where you sit, talk about viewing angle and height.
-We discuss cable needs — do you want ethernet run to a smart TV, or just HDMI and power?
-We check for studs using a quality stud finder, then verify those studs with a knock test (you hear the difference when you tap solid wood versus hollow drywall).
-We measure twice and mark the hole locations with a pencil.
-We drill pilot holes slightly smaller than our fasteners.
-We use appropriate hardware for your wall type and TV weight — no compromises there.
-We install the bracket, double-check it's level, then mount the TV.
-Finally, we route cables neatly and test everything.
-The whole job usually takes 2 to 3 hours depending on cable routing complexity.
+We walk through the space with you first.
+Look at the wall.
+Ask where you sit.
+Talk about viewing angle and height.
+Do you want ethernet to a smart TV, or just HDMI and power?
+We check studs with a quality stud finder, then verify by knocking (solid wood sounds different than hollow drywall).
+Measure twice, mark holes with pencil.
+Drill pilot holes slightly smaller than fasteners.
+Install bracket with hardware matched to your wall and TV weight no shortcuts.
+Mount the TV, check level, then route cables neatly and test everything.
+The job usually takes 2 to 3 hours depending on cable complexity.

-You get a TV that won't fall, cables that won't cause problems, and a clean installation that your neighbors will actually compliment instead of gossip about.
+You get a TV that stays put, cables that work, and a clean setup neighbors actually compliment instead of discuss.

 Frequently Asked Questions